Epsilon Theorems in Intermediate Logics: Preliminaries

+If $\ql{\Lo} + \Ax$ contains intuitionistic predicate logic~$\ql{\IL}$ and is contained in classical predicate logic~$\ql{\CL}$, it is called an \emph{intermediate predicate logic}.

+\begin{defn} Suppose $\Lo$ is a propositional logic.
+A proof~$\pi$ of $A$ in $\ql{\Lo} + \Ax$ is a sequence $A_1$, \dots, $A_n = A$ of formulas of predicate logic such that each $A_i$ is either a substitution instance of a formula in~$\Lo$, of a standard quantifier axiom, of a formula in~$\Ax$, or follows from previous formulas by modus ponens or a quantifier rule.
+We then write $ \ql{\Lo} + \Ax \vdash^\pi A$.
+If such a proof~$\pi$ exists we write $\ql{\Lo} + \Ax \vdash A$. \end{defn}

+$A$ is a formula in $\ql{\Lo} + \Ax$ iff $\proves{\ql{\Lo} + \Ax} A$.
+If $\Lo{}$ itself is characterized by a set of propositional axioms, it is enough to require substitution instances of axioms of~$\Lo{}$ in the above definition.
+For instance, taking~\IL{} as above, the proofs in intuitionistic predicate logic~$\ql{\IL}$ are just the proofs in the system $H_2$-\textbf{IQC} of \citet[4.3]{Troelstra1988}.

-and closing under substitution, modus ponens, and the quantifier rules.
-This results in the weakest pure intermediate predicate logic extending~$\pl{\Lo}$.
-For instance, $\ql{\LC}$ is the weakest first-order logic obtained from $\LC$, and is axiomatized by $\ql{\IL} + \LIN$.
+If $\Ax$ is empty, $\ql{\Lo} = \ql{\Lo} + \Ax$ is the weakest pure intermediate predicate logic extending~$\pl{\Lo}$.
+For instance, $\ql{\LC}$ is the weakest predicate logic obtained from~$\LC$, and is axiomatized by $\ql{\IL} + \LIN$.
 It is complete for linearly-ordered Kripke frames (see \cite{Corsi1992,Skvortsov2005}).

-Not every intermediate predicate logic is obtained in this way, as it is possible to consistently add additional first-order principles to~$\pl{\Lo}$.
-Some important first-order principles are, e.g., the constant domain principle
+It is possible to extend the weakest predicate logic of an intermediate propositional logic~$\pl{\Lo}$ by adding intuitionistically invalid schemas~$\Ax$ involving quantifiers.
+Some important examples are the constant domain principle,

-$\ql{\LC} + \CD$ axiomatizes the formulas valid in linearly-ordered Kripke frames with constant domains, and also the first-order G\"odel logic $\G_\Real$ of formulas valid on the interval~$[0, 1]$ \citep{BaazPreiningZach2007}. $\ql{\IL} + \Kur$ characterizes the formulas valid on Kripke frames with the McKinsey property, and so $\ql{\LC} + \CD + \Kur$ is the logic of linear Kripke frames with maximal element \citep{Skvortsov2005}.
-It is also the first-order G\"odel logic $\G_0$ of formulas valid on $\{0\} \cup [1/2,1]$.\footnote{$\G_\Real$ and $\G_0$ are the only two axiomatizable first-order G\"odel logics \citep{BaazPreiningZach2007}.} $\ql{\LC} + \Bm m$ is not complete, contrary to what one might expect, for linear Kripke frames of height $< m$.
-However $\G_m = \ql{\LC_m} + \CD$ is complete for linearly ordered Kripke frames of height $<m$ with constant domains.
-It is also the $m$-valued first-order G\"odel logic~$\G_m$.
+$\ql{\LC} + \CD$ axiomatizes the formulas valid in linearly-ordered Kripke frames with constant domains, and also the first-order G\"odel logic~$\G_\Real$ of formulas valid on the interval~$[0, 1]$. $\ql{\IL} + \Kur$ characterizes the formulas valid on Kripke frames with the McKinsey property and $\ql{\LC} + \CD + \Kur$ is the logic of linear Kripke frames with maximal element.
+It is also the first-order G\"odel logic~$\G_0$ of formulas valid on $\{0\} \cup [1/2,1]$. $\ql{\LC_m}$ is not complete for linear Kripke frames of height $< m$ (contrary to what one might expect).
+However, $\G_m = \ql{\LC_m} + \CD$ is complete for linearly ordered Kripke frames of height $<m$ with constant domains.
+It is also the $m$-valued first-order G\"odel logic~$\G_m$.\footnote{See \citet{Skvortsov2005} and \citet{GabbayShehtmanSkvortsov2009} for the mentioned Kripke completeness results and \citet{BaazPreiningZach2007} for the characterizations in terms of G\"odel truth value sets. ($\G_m$, $\G_\Real$,and $\G_0$ are the only axiomatizable first-order G\"odel logics.)}

-Given any propositional logic $\pl{\Lo}$, one can introduce the \eps-operator by allowing for terms of the form $\meps{x}{A(x)}$ for any formula $A(x)$ with $x$ free.
-One then introduces all formulas of the form $A(t) \lif A(\meps{x}{A(x)})$ as new axioms.
-These formulas are the \emph{critical formulas} belonging to $\meps{x}{A(x)}$.